Film Camera Tutorial

-Before the days when you could take a picture with your phone, people used film cameras to capture the moment.
+Before the days when you could take a picture with your smartphone, people used film cameras to capture the memorable moments.
 Film cameras were first developed in the late 1800’s, and it used a light-sensitive film to create an image.
 The technology of film cameras has advanced since the 1800’s and they are still popular today.
 Many people choose their cameras depending on the shooting conditions and desired photographic effect.

 Unique Benefits of Film Photography

 Film cameras have come a long way since the 1800’s and are still popular despite their competition with digital cameras.
 One of the biggest advantages of film cameras is that most don’t require batteries.
 If you are heading out for a long day of shooting with a digital camera or using the camera in your phone, you may need to recharge after just a few hours.
 If you’re using a film camera, you can shoot for an indefinite amount of time without worrying about losing power, even if the device requires batteries.

 Another benefit to film photography is the high quality and resolution of your images.
-Resolution for a film camera is determined in part by the speed of the film used, so resolution can be changed easily and relatively inexpensively.
-With a digital camera, resolution is determined by the technology, with a higher price tag for higher resolution.
+Resolution for a film camera is determined in part by the speed of the film used, so the resolution can be changed easily and relatively inexpensively.
+With a digital camera, the resolution is determined by the technology, with a higher price tag for higher resolution.

 How Film Cameras Work

 A camera body is a light-proof box, which is designed to protect the film.
 The body includes a shutter, which is a spring-loaded button you press that allows light to enter through a small circular hole called the aperture.
 The shutter button can be found on the top or on the front of the camera body.